 - the NHS is committed to providing best value for taxpayers’ money and the most effective, fair and sustainable use of finite resources

 - the NHS is accountable to the public, communities and patients that it serves.

 - Read the NHS Constitution documents

-- Visit Health Education England's website for more information on the values based recruitment
+- Visit Health Education England's website for more information on values-based recruitment

 Register with us and we'll send you information on the NHS careers you're interested in.